Southeastern Conference baseball tournament: 2013–2024

 After the SEC expanded to 14 members in July 2012 with the addition of Missouri and Texas A&M, the tournament was expanded to 12 teams.
 Seeds five through twelve played a single-elimination opening round, followed by the traditional double-elimination format until the semifinals, when the format reverted to single-elimination.

 In 2016, the SEC considered bids from Nashville and New Orleans to move to Triple-A facilities in those cities.
 Instead, the conference extended its contract with Hoover through 2021.

 2025–present

 In 2025, the first season after the addition of Oklahoma and Texas brought the SEC to 16 members, the SEC expanded its tournament to include all members.
 It also changed the tournament format to single-elimination throughout.
-The format is similar to that used for the SEC men's and women's basketball tournaments, with the top four teams in the regular-season standings receiving a bye into the quarterfinals and the next for receiving a bye into the round of 16.
+The format is similar to that used for the SEC men's and women's basketball tournaments, with the top four teams in the regular-season standings receiving a bye into the quarterfinals and the next four receiving a bye into the round of 16.